nidr0x/docker-production-wordpress/README.md

     $ docker-compose up

-Please note: Attached docker-compose is focused on production environment, which is why it has Traefik with SSL via Letsencrypt.
+Please note: Attached docker-compose is focused on production environment, so you can use Letsencrypt or your own files to manage your certificates.
+Also, if you want to inject files like robots.txt in container, you can put inside `rootfs/` folder.

 ## References